Abeer-Maheshwari/Chatbot/README.md

 [![Groq](https://img.shields.io/badge/Powered%20by-Groq-brightgreen)](https://groq.com)

 ##
-An **AI-powered chatbot** built using the Groq API with a variety of models to choose from.
+An **AI chatbot** built using the Groq API with a variety of models to choose from.

 This project displays a basic GUI chatbot that interacts with Groq's high-performance AI models.